 Guidelines for best practices for managing wood fibre storage and combustible dust are supported by risk analysis procedures.

-Guidance for fighting fires in pellet silos is provided here.
-Note the dangers of using CO2 to quench wood pellet silo fires.
+See guidance for fighting fires in pellet silos and note the dangers of using CO2 to quench wood pellet silo fires.

 Heat plant optimisation, maintenance and operation